psboddupalli/tbc-demo/docs/getting-started.md

 ## Accessing the Sandbox

 1. Go to **https://sandbox.saicloud.org**
-2. You'll be prompted to log in through our authentication gate — use the email address that was set up for you
+2. You'll be prompted to log in through the authentication gate — use the email address that was set up for you
 3. After authenticating, you'll see the TBC website

 ## Logging into the Admin Panel